Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

 One motivation for these moves is that a representation of $\pi_1(S)$ into $G$, up to conjugation in $\pi_1(S)$, gives rise to an equivalence class of networks.
 Denote the set of equivalence classes by

 To construct a network representing $\rho: \pi_1(S)\lra G$, viewed as an element of $\pi(S,G)$, decompose a connected surface $S$ in the usual way as given by gluing a $4g$-gon along the sides.
 The sides represent generators $a_i,b_i$ of $\pi_1(S)$.
-Draw an interval crossing each the side, place the label $\rho(a_i), \rho(b_i)\in G$ on it, and suitably coorient the interval as well.
+Draw an interval crossing each the side, place the label $\rho(a_i), \rho(b_i)\in G$ on it, and suitably co-orient the interval as well.
 Inside the $4g$-gon these $4g$ intervals naturally extend to a connected network, uniquely defined, since the relation

 holds in $G$.
-The network has $4g-2$ trivalent vertices and its complement in $S$ is an open disk (if some edges of the network are labelled $1\in G$, they can then be erased, making the complement not simply connected).
+The network has $4g-2$ trivalent vertices and its complement in $S$ is an open disk (if some edges of the network are labeled $1\in G$, they can then be erased, making the complement not simply connected).
 An example for $g=1$ is shown in Figure~\ref{fig5_17}, when necessarily $\rho(a),\rho(b)$ commute.
-Since the fundamental group of the two-torus is abelian, there's only one element in the conjugacy class of a homomorphism.
-Note that we're not conjugating by elements of $G$, only by elements of $\pi_1(S)$ (equivalently, by inner automorphisms of the latter group).
+Since the fundamental group of the two-torus is abelian, there is only one element in the conjugacy class of a homomorphism.
+Note that we are not conjugating by elements of $G$, only by elements of $\pi_1(S)$ (equivalently, by inner automorphisms of the latter group).

 Vice versa, to a $G$-network $w$ on $S$ we can assign an element of $\pi(S,G)$.
 Choose a $K(G,1)$ space $X$ which is a CW-complex with a single vertex $v_0$ and 1-cells $c(g)$ in a bijection with elements of $G$ such that that the loop along $c(g)$ represents $g$ in $\pi_1(X,v_0)\cong G$.